What is Amazon VPC?

 How to Get Started with Amazon VPC

-To get a hands-on introduction to Amazon VPC, complete the exercise Getting Started with Amazon VPC.
+To get a hands-on introduction to Amazon VPC, complete the exercise Getting Started.
 The exercise will guide you through the steps to create a nondefault VPC with a public subnet, and to launch an instance into your subnet.

 If you have a default VPC, and you want to get started launching instances into your VPC without performing any additional configuration on your VPC, see Launching an EC2 Instance into Your Default VPC.

-To learn about the basic scenarios for Amazon VPC, see VPC Wizard Scenarios for Amazon VPC.
+To learn about the basic scenarios for Amazon VPC, see Scenarios and Examples.
 You can configure your VPC and subnets in other ways to suit your needs.

 The following table lists related resources that you'll find useful as you work with this service.